CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 cumulus@switch:~$ nv config apply
 ```

-If you do not wish to enable all platform statistics, you can enable or disable individual platform telemetry components or adjust the sample interval for individual components.
+If you do not want to enable all platform statistics, you can enable or disable individual platform telemetry components or adjust the sample interval for individual components.
 The default sample interval is 1 second.

-CPU:
+{{< tabs "TabID92 ">}}
+{{< tab "CPU ">}}

 ```
 cumulus@switch:~$ nv set system telemetry platform-stats class cpu state enabled